VIDA-NYU/openspace-webrtc/docs/03-aws-deployment/instance-requirements.md

 For pricing and instance specifications, see [AWS EC2 On-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/).

 > Recommended for MVP: **G4dn.xlarge**.
 Upgrade to **G5.xlarge** or **G5.2xlarge** for scaling and production deployment.

+For guidance on EC2 instance types, GPU options, and cost considerations, see [`cost-and-scaling.md`](cost-and-scaling.md).